dariofenoglio98/CF_FL/README.md

 - `--attack_type`: Specifies the attack type to be used.
 Choices: ''=no attack, 'MP_noise'=crafted-noise, 'MP_gradient'='inverted-gradient', 'DP_flip'=label-flipping, 'DP_inverted_loss'=inverted-loss,Default is ''.
 - `--fold`: Specifies the current fold of the cross-validation, if 0 no cross-validation is used.
 Choices range from 0 to 19.
 Default is 0.

-### `server_Ours.py`
+### `server_FBSs.py`
 This script initializes a server facilitating client connections for federated learning.
-It implements Federated Behavioural Shields, a new class of robust aggregation mechanisms to enhance security in FL.
-The strategy is based on the information extracted from the Federated Behavioural Planes (Error and Counterfactuls).
+It implements the our Federated Behavioural Shields, a robust defense mechanims.
 - `--rounds`: Specifies the number of training rounds.
 Default is set to 20.
 - `--dataset`: Specifies the dataset to be used.
-Choices: 'diabetes', 'breast', 'synthetic', 'mnist'.
+Choices: 'diabetes', 'breast', 'synthetic', 'mnist', 'cifar10'.
 Default is 'diabetes'
 - `--data_type`: Specifies the type of data partition.
 Choices: 'random'=IID, '2cluster'=non-IID, 'cluster'=old non-IID version.
 Default is 'random'.
 - `--model`: Specifies the model to be trained.
 Choices: 'net', 'vcnet', 'predictor'.
 Default is 'net' (ours counterfactual generator + predictor).
 - `--pers`: Specifies if client-adaptation is used (1) or not (0).
 Choices: 0, 1.
 Default is 0.